OleksandrMykhailovskyi/time-management-app/readme.md

 ## PROJECT DESCRIPTION

-The “Productivity” application gives a tool for time management.
-The user can use the app to create a task list, adding a short description and the estimated number of itterations needed for the task.
+The Productivity application gives a tool for time management.
+It is possible to use the app to create a task list, add a short description and the estimated number of iterations needed for the task.

-In addition, the user can start, stop and reset the timer for your Productivity, short and long break, and in the settings, the user can change the lengths of each period.
-The app has a reports page to facilitate analyzing previous user results.
+In addition, the user can start, stop and reset the timer for your Productivity, short and long break, and in the settings, one can change the length of each period.
+The app has a reports page to facilitate analyzing user's results.

 ## TECHNOLOGIES STACK